Best Golf Wedges 2025

 Felt a little on heavy side

-The Cleveland RTX 6 ZipCore wedge brings more forgiveness and wet-condition spin to the course in a classy looking head.
-It's packed with technology but most of the innovations in the RTX6 are not visible to the naked eye.
-For instance, in the hosel, the ZipCore insert is made of up to 95 percent more aluminium and silicon material than before, saving weight that can be moved elsewhere in the head to make the RTX 6 more forgiving by increasing the MOI by up to 20 percent.
+Another offering from Cleveland to make the list is the RTX 6 ZipCore wedge, which brings more forgiveness and wet-condition spin to the course in a classy looking head.
+While this wedge is packed with technology, most of the innovations in the RTX6 are not visible to the naked eye.
+For example, the ZipCore insert in the hosel is made of up to 95 percent more aluminium and silicon material than before.
+This means less weight that can then be added elsewhere in the head to make the RTX 6 more forgiving by increasing the MOI by up to 20 percent.

-The UltiZip grooves provides tonnes on spin and control thanks to their sharper, deeper characteristics.
-They are also closer together than in previous models and vary depending on the loft of the club.
-In between said grooves are laser milled lines to help you strike the ball cleaner and more consistently, while the face is blasted with HydraZip technology for a clean, matte finish and maximum friction at impact.
+We noted in testing that the UltiZip grooves provided bags of spin and control thanks to their sharper, deeper characteristics.
+These grooves are also closer together than in previous models and interestingly they vary depending on the loft of the club.
+In between the grooves are laser milled lines designed to help you strike the ball more cleanly, while the face is blasted with HydraZip technology for a clean, matte finish and maximum friction at impact.

 There are a wide variety of lofts from 46° to 60° in a good range of bounces including a new 8° Low+ option in the 54° and 56° heads.
 It performed well in our testing and it is definitely one of the best Cleveland wedges that you should definitely consider for your bag.